edwinciw/Monopoly-Simulation/README.md

 ## How to Run

-To run the simulation:
-1. Set up the database using your preferred SQL environment.
-2. Insert initial data for `Location`, `Bonus`, and `Properties`.
-3. Add players to the `Player` table.
-4. Use triggers to handle moves and automate game rules.
+To run the database and start simulation, here are all the files and queries within the *queries* folder:
+****

 ## Future Works